tc39/proposal-smart-pipelines/readme.md

 </details>

+## Relations to other work

+[TO DO: Include commentary on why “topic reference” instead of “placeholder” – because verbally confusing with partial-application placeholders – and because forward compatibility with [possible future extensions to the topic concept].]

-## Possible future extensions to the topic concept
+### Possible future extensions to the topic concept
 The [concept of the “topic variable” already exists in many other programming languages][topic variables in other languages], commonly named with an underscore `_` or `$_`.
 These languages often integrate their topic variables